Controlling unfolding in type theory: The metatheory of TT P

 \subsection{The normalization algorithm}

-Having constructed the normalization model in $\Sh{\GlTop}$, we now extract the actual normalization algorithm using an argument based on those presented by Fiore~\cite{fiore:2002} and Sterling~\cite{sterling:phd}.
-Despite the differences in the normalization models, this portion of the proof closely follows Sterling's argument.
+Having constructed the normalization algebra in $\Sh{\GlTop}$ (Section~\ref{sec:normalization:algebra}), we can now define the actual normalization function using an argument based on those presented by \citet[\S{}II.2]{fiore:2002,fiore:2022:nbe} and \citet[\S{}3.3]{sterling:2025:grothendieck}, making use of the \emph{inserter model} of atomic substitutions introduced by \citet{bocquet-kaposi-sattler:2021}.
+As our results are constructive, our normalization function corresponds to an actual normalization by evaluation algorithm — whose executable computational content \citet{fiore:2022:nbe} has demonstrated explicitly in the simply typed case.